Sunil Dharod and Harshad Dharod own multiple franchise restaurants in the U.S. as well as thousands of apartments.

 This left the brothers in a tough situation since they were the leading providers for the family.
 Obtaining eight bottles of milk by taking a train enabled them to sell milk door-to-door.

-When other children are playing, Sunil and Harshad were busy doing many other odd jobs as well.
+While other children were playing, Sunil and Harshad were busy doing many other odd jobs as well.
 With their mother’s help, the brothers eventually moved to the United States.

 Biography of Dharod Family